KentaKamikokuryo/Grasp_taxonomy/README.md

 Data analysis for grasp taxonomy

 Models I used so far are Random forest, Logistic Regression, SVM, Light GBM, XG boost

+In search, the model is optimized from a bunch of models and hyperparameters.

 # Requirement